NateyJayBee/fanuctpp/README.md

 ## Release Notes

+CodeFanuc release 1.1.1
+- Changed end of line semicolon spacing to one

 CodeFanuc release 1.1.0
 - Added arrow buttons in name webview for navigation
 - Changed cursor movement on line deletion